causify-ai/tutorials/tutorial_forecast_as_service/forecast_as_service.how_to_guide.md

   through `invoke`
 - The frontend and backend services are hardcoded to ports `8050` and `8000`, respectively.
 This can cause conflicts on shared environments
-- Only Prophet is currently supported
+- Only Prophet model is currently supported
 - Only single forecast per request

 ## Future Improvements